ebdrup/json-schema-benchmark/reports/revalidator.md

 `ECMA 262 \S matches everything but whitespace, EM SPACE does not match (Space_Separator)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `validation of date-time strings, a invalid day in date-time string`|Expected result: `false` but validator returned: `true` `validation of date-time strings, an invalid offset in date-time string`|Expected result: `false` but validator returned: `true`
+`validation of date-time strings, an invalid closing Z after time-zone offset`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `validation of date-time strings, an invalid date-time string`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `validation of date-time strings, invalid non-padded month dates`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**